jjfumero/level-zero-tests/CONTRIBUTING.md

 Ensure you install and use irepo from a unix account with the username matching your Intel IDSID so authentication works correctly.

+> **_NOTE:_** Even though devtool (successor to irepo) is used in the build
+> automation, irepo is still the recommended tool for developer checkouts.
+The
+> current version of devtool does potentially unwanted things to your workspace,
+> such as removing all your existing git hooks and replacing them with its own.

 Once irepo is installed, synchronize the third-party assets:

 ```